Katy Perry’s Public Service Announcement: ‘Don’t Normalize Hate’

 Katy Perry is often known for her outlandish and colorful costumes.
 The pop star has left that behind and is not even the focus in a new PSA that’s titled “Don’t let history repeat itself.”
-Though the PSA was released last week, it’s being mentioned a post-Donald Trump world.
+Although the PSA was released last week, it’s being mentioned following Donald Trump’s inauguration.

-The short film, shot by Perry and directed by Aya Tanimura and Tim Nackashi is raising awareness about the dangers of Islamophobia, reports the Huffington Post.
-It opens up with an 89-year-old woman named Haru Kurmiya as she recounts her memories of being taking into a concentration camp during WWII.
+The short film, shot by Perry and directed by Aya Tanimura and Tim Nackashi, is raising awareness about the dangers of Islamophobia, reports the Huffington Post.
+It opens up with an 89-year-old woman named Haru Kurmiya recounting her memories of being taken to a concentration camp during World War II.

 “We were an American farm family now living in an internment camp and our constitutional rights were taken away from us,” she’s heard saying in the video.
 “It all started with fears and rumors then it bloomed into the registration of Japanese Americans and then labeling with physical tags and then eventually internment.”